 (b) whether owed alone or jointly or jointly and severally with any other person;

-“Minister for Western Australian Government Railways” means the former body corporate named Minister for Western Australian Government Railways established under the Government Railways Act 1904 section 4;
+Minister for Western Australian Government Railways means the former body corporate named Minister for Western Australian Government Railways established under the Government Railways Act 1904 section 4;

-“right” means any right, power, privilege or immunity that, immediately before the commencement time, a former body had whether actual, contingent or prospective;
+right means any right, power, privilege or immunity that, immediately before the commencement time, a former body had whether actual, contingent or prospective;

-“The Western Australian Government Railways Commission” means the former body corporate named The Western Australian Government Railways Commission constituted under the Government Railways Act 1904 section 8.
+The Western Australian Government Railways Commission means the former body corporate named The Western Australian Government Railways Commission constituted under the Government Railways Act 1904 section 8.

 80. Authority is successor of former bodies